-Q: What is The Business Minor Summer Institute?
+Q: What is The Business Minor Summer Institute (BSMI)?

-Q: When and where will the Business Minor Summer Institute be held?
+Q: Where and when will the Business Minor Summer Institute take place?

-Q: What will I gain from participating in the Business Minor Summer Institute?
+Q: What benefits will I gain by participating in the Business Minor Summer Institute?

 Q: Can you describe the curriculum?